STEM Education. Will We Benefit From Focusing On STEM Education?

 Fareed Zakaria, who is an author of the book “In Defense of a Liberal Education”, wrote in his newspaper column, “Consider America’s vast entertainment industry, built around stories, songs, design, and creativity.
 All of this requires skills far beyond the offerings of a narrow STEM curriculum.”

 Mark Zuckerberg, a co-founder of Facebook, along with learning programming studied ancient Greek and also majored in psychology at college.
 He pointed out that the success of Facebook is, in fact, lies not only in the mere programming and technological side but in psychological and sociological as well.

 Steve Jobs, a co-founder of Apple Inc, stated, “It’s in Apple’s DNA that technology alone is not enough – that it’s technology married with liberal arts, married with the humanities, that yields us the result that makes our hearts sing”.

 Several decades ago, technology companies could have been successful due to just scientific innovations and manufacturing.
 However, nowadays, the value is brought by how the product is presented.
-What is needed here is creativity, passion, imagination, problem-solving and understanding how the human mind works.
+What is needed here is creativity, passion, imagination, STEM problem-solving, and an understanding of how the human mind works.
 All this can be fostered mainly by studying humanities.
 The knowledge of psychology, sociology, philosophy, arts is as important as innovations.
-No matter how unique and technologically-advanced new product is, if it is not presented well to the world, the country will not win from this.
+No matter how unique and technologically advanced a new product is, if it is not presented well to the world, the country will not win from this.

-Certainly, the technological and scientific progress is of vital importance to the country.
+Certainly, technological and scientific progress is of vital importance to the country.
 However, those politicians who claim that STEM needs more attention than all other subjects (humanities in particular) should think twice.
-In fact, the synergy of technology and liberal education is what will bring the success to the country, so that the United States of America could keep its leading position in the world.29 Likes
+In fact, the synergy of technology and liberal education is what will bring success to the country, so that the United States of America could keep its leading position in the world.